-State and Federal Securities Laws
+State and Federal Security Laws

 When a newly formed corporation issues shares of stock, it must comply with state and federal securities laws.
 Failure to comply could result in lawsuits from disgruntled investors or criminal prosecution.
 Under the Georgia Securities Act, it is unlawful to offer for sale any security (stocks, limited partnership interests, bonds, etc.) unless that security is subject to an effective registration or the transaction is determined to be exempt from registration requirements.
-Generally, offerings to a small number of shareholders (less than 15) that are not publicly advertised are exempt, but it is strongly recommended that any business selling shares of stock or securities consult an attorney to ensure compliance with securities laws.
+Generally, offerings to a less than 15 shareholders that are not publicly advertised are exempt, but it is strongly recommended that any business selling shares of stock or securities consult an attorney to ensure compliance with securities laws.

-"Going public" is the common term for selling a company's stock to a wide range of other parties.
-This process requires extensive (and expensive) legal assistance, registration with federal and state agencies, and a tremendous amount of disclosure.
-Only a very small percentage of companies reach the size and financial conditions to consider this arrangement as a viable alternative.
+"Going public" refers to selling a company's stock to a wide range of parties.
+This requires extensive legal assistance, registration with federal and state agencies, and a tremendous amount of disclosure.
+Only a very small number of companies reach the size and financial conditions to consider this as a viable alternative.